 - Showcase impulse buys at the checkout: Stock small, low-cost items like candy, toys, makeup, or electronic accessories by the checkout counter so customers can add them to their basket while waiting to check out.

-Compelling Product Selection
+Build a Compelling Product Selection

 Even the best store design in the world will not increase sales if you are not stocking your shelves with the right products.
 Building a great product selection is part research and part testing.
 Knowing your audience and researching competitor businesses will give you a good starting point for product purchasing.
 After that, it’s a matter of testing products in small batches and examining their performance.